piapiaQ/-Nursing-Homes-COVID-19-Vaccine-Allocation-Strategy-using-ML-and-SAS-Viya-Web-Dashboard/README.md

     * [Results simulation](#results-simulation)
   * [Partner](#Partner)

-## Project Intro/Objective
+## Project Objective
 The purpose of this project is to
-*  identify nursing homes at high risk of COVID-19 infection and mortality to support them with resources such as testing supplies and personal protective equipment.
+*  identify nursing homes at high risk of COVID-19 infection and mortality.
 *  summarize and investigate CMS inspection narratives for more efficient review, and explore potential issues in nursing homes related to COVID-19 to inform policy making.
-*  advise on intervention that can operationalize equitable vaccine allocation strategies with a web dashboard.
+*  advise on intervention that can operationalize equitable vaccine allocation strategies.

 ### Partner
 * Team Members: Alexandra Allen,  Anzhi Mou, Zhaoyu Qiao, Harvir Virk Singh, Xiaoyu Zhu